 Youth United Foundation and the Cabinet Office awarded £10 million (provided by HM Treasury from LIBOR fines) to organisations delivering a wide range of projects across England, Wales, Scotland and Northern Ireland.

-The projects funded for UYSAF have created sustainable opportunities where young people are provided with life-changing opportunities to both develop themselves, as well as their community through social action.
+The projects funded for UYSAF have created sustainable opportunities where young people are provided with life-changing possibilities to both develop themselves, as well as their community through social action.
 The target for UYSAF was to create 15,000 new places for young people from disadvantaged communities.
 By the end of the programme, we had created over 27,000 new places.

 The successful organisations for the funding were: